Local government in Connecticut: County

 County governments had no direct taxing authority; their funding was provided indirectly through set-asides from state and local taxes.
 During the first half of the 20th century, county governments were gradually phased out as the General Assembly transitioned powers from the county commissions to either the state government or to individual towns.
 By the time county governments were abolished by Public Act 152 in 1960, the only remaining responsibility of the county commissions was to oversee and maintain the county jails; those functions were transitioned to the state Department of Corrections or local police departments after the county commissions were disbanded.

 Councils of governments

-In the 1980s the legislature establishing fifteen regional councils, which cluster towns with similar demographics into an administrative planning region, instead of adhering to the old county structure.
+In the 1980s the legislature established fifteen regional councils, which cluster towns with similar demographics into an administrative planning region, instead of adhering to the old county structure.
 In 2014 the number of planning regions was reduced from the original fifteen to nine, as a result of four voluntary consolidations and the elimination of two planning regions.

 As of 2015, the State of Connecticut recognized COGs as county equivalents, allowing them to apply for funding and grants made available to county governments in other states.
 In 2019 the state recommended to the United States Census Bureau that the nine Councils of Governments replace counties for statistical purposes.
 This proposal was approved by the Census Bureau in 2022, and will be fully implemented by 2024.